plotly/plotly.py/doc/python/horizontal-bar-charts.md

 ```
 ### Diverging Bar (or Butterfly) Chart with Neutral Column

-Diverging bar charts offer two imperfect options for responses that are neither positive nor negative:  put them in a separate column, as in this example or omit them as in the example above.
-That leaves the unreported neutral value implicit when the categories add to 100%,   Jonathan Schwabish discusses this on page 92-97 of  _Better Data Visualizations_.
+The previous diverging bar chart example excluded neutral responses.
+This variation includes them in a separate column.
+Jonathan Schwabish discusses tradeoffs between these options on page 92-97 of _Better Data Visualizations_.

 ```python
 import pandas as pd